Poison Dart Frog

 Scientists do research on the use of the poison of the phantasmal poison frog for medical purposes and have developed a new painkiller.
 It is 200 times stronger than morphine and does not have its side-effects.
 There is also research going on regarding the use in muscle relaxants and in drugs for the treatment of diseases of the heart.

-- Frogs and Toads (Eyes, Feet, Ears)
+- All About Frogs and Toads

 - Frog or Toad - What’s the Difference?